Board of Trustees

-President: Allysson McDonald – (My pronouns are she/her/hers, but I won’t object to they/their/theirs.)
-Allysson looks forward to serving on the board again after several years in other leadership roles (Allysson was president of MPUUC almost 20 years ago).
+President: Allysson McDonald – (My pronouns are she/her/hers, but I won’t object to they/their/theirs).
+Allysson is serving as President after several years in other leadership roles (Allysson was president of MPUUC almost 20 years ago).
 She has served on several committees and was on our ministerial search team when we hired Rev. Jeremy.
-She continues to enjoy being a worship associate and chairs the Justice Council.
-Allysson is also very active in her community in Milpitas as well as being a substitute teacher.
-She’s married to Graham Bell, whom you will usually find at the sound console on Sunday mornings.
+She continues to chair the Justice Council.
+Allysson is also very active in her community in Milpitas as an advocate for renters and homeless residents, as well as being a substitute teacher.
+She’s married to Graham Bell, whom you will usually find at the sound console or a Zoom Host on Sunday mornings.
 Together they raised two children who grew up in the congregation and are now young men (Gregory and Douglas).
-Allysson and Graham enjoy walking their dog and watching European detective shows on Netflix.
+Gregory just made us grandparents.
+Allysson and Graham enjoy daily walks and watching European detective shows.
 They are both proud Canadians.

 President Elect: DeAnna Alm – (She/her) – Fresh off chairing the Search Team, DeAnna is excited to rejoin the board of MPUUC after a break of some years.
 She has been a member of many other committees over her 20+ years of membership, including Interim Search, Transition Team, Worship Associates and Membership, and was President for two consecutive terms.
 She and her husband and two teenaged children live in Fremont.
 She loves to read, cook, bake sourdough bread and take morning runs along the Alameda Creek Trail.